Music.

 Health is better with wine

 Mineral salts are naturally occurring inorganic substances that are extracted from below the ground surface.
 Picked up by the vines’ roots as they extend deep into the soil for moisture.
 Wine contains mineral salts: potassium (K), calcium (Ca), magnesium (Mg), iron (Fe), and copper (Cu).
-The most abundant is potassium, a key mineral that the body relies on heavily to function properly and helps lower blood pressure by balancing out the negative effects of salt.
+The most abundant is potassium, a key mineral that the body relies on heavily to function properly and helps lower blood pressure by balancing out the adverse effects of salt.

 Health – Resveratrol